A colorful day trip from Melbourne exploring the Brighton Bathing Boxes.

-I’ve been meaning to take a train to Brighton for the last two months, but there was always a reason, mainly that it’s winter and either rainy or cold most days and the beach does not sound like the best place to go when you can’t feel your fingers.
+I’ve been meaning to take a train to Brighton for the last two months, but there was always a reason not to.
+Mainly, that it’s winter and either rainy or cold most days, and the beach does not sound like the best place to go when you can’t feel your fingers.

-So, when I woke up on Monday to horrid beach weather, I surprised even myself that I still took the trip to Brighton Beach – although I took my sweet time to finally get my butt out of bed and out the door.
+When I woke up on Monday to horrid beach weather, I surprised even myself that I still took the trip to Brighton Beach.
+Although I took my sweet time to finally get my butt out of bed and out the door.

 Join the Adventure

 Get first dibs on travel updates, tips, and deals.
 Life is an adventure, join me around the world!

 - Wrap Up: January 2019 - February 6, 2019